 While a private cloud can free up an IT team to work on other projects, the ongoing maintenance required, particularly in a large business setting, can be a huge job in itself.

-Private cloud vs public cloud – which is better?
+Private cloud vs public cloud – Which is better?

 When it comes to the private cloud vs public cloud discussion, the bottom line is that it entirely depends on your needs.